Research

 Working Papers:

-“Bargaining Power Index: a Distributional Approach.” (with Radchenko, N.), Working Paper.
+“Bargaining Power - A Measurement Issue” (with Radchenko, N.), Working Paper.

 • Abstract